How Is A Mortgage Payment Broken Down? (+ Tips to Reduce It)

 There is no need to pay PMI if you are in debt of less than 80% of the home’s purchase price on your mortgage.
 So if you are still paying it, cancel it immediately to save around 1% on your home’s purchase price annually.

-With EasyKnock, you can live in your home as a renter after selling your home to us.
+With a sale-leaseback, you can live in your home as a renter after selling your home.
 This way, you get the time and money to attend to your other monetary situations while still living in your own home.